Search

 Osteomalacia develops similarly to rickets but in mature bones.
 Because bones mature at different rates, both rickets and osteomalacia can be seen in the same animal.

-Affected animals may fail to thrive or go into heat and may crave and eat substances such as paint chips, clay, plaster, or dirt.
+Affected animals may fail to thrive and may crave and eat substances such as paint chips, clay, plaster, or dirt.
 Fractures are most commonly found in the ribs, pelvis, and long bones (such as the main bones of the front and hind legs).
 Deformities may also be seen in the spine, including an abnormal inward curving of the spine in the lower area of the back (lordosis) or an abnormal outward curving of the spine (kyphosis).

 To establish a firm diagnosis, veterinarians will evaluate a dog's diet to make sure it provides enough calcium, phosphorus, and vitamin D for healthy bones.
 X‑rays will reveal the effects of severe osteomalacia on the skeleton.